atherrafiq/atherrafiq/README.md

 * Building REST APIs and backend services with **Python, FastAPI, Flask, and Django**
 * Designing **ETL pipelines**, automation workflows, and bulk data-processing systems
 * Developing enterprise and SaaS applications backed by **PostgreSQL, SQL Server, and MongoDB**
+* Building web and mobile applications with **React.js, React Native, JavaScript, Bootstrap, and Python APIs**
 * Building offline-first applications with **React Native + Python APIs**
 * Implementing authentication and authorization using **JWT and OAuth**
 * Deploying applications using **Docker, Kubernetes, Linux, Nginx, AWS, and Azure**